miuchelsea/Grants-Program/applications/hydrox_wallet.md

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:
-This application is in response to an RFP: https://github.com/w3f/Grants-Program/blob/master/rfps/social-recovery-wallet.md
+This application is in response to the [Socail Recovery Wallet RFP](https://github.com/w3f/Grants-Program/blob/master/rfps/social-recovery-wallet.md)

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview